simeononsecurity/simeononsecurity.ch/content/articles/general-guidance-on-securing-your-workstations-by-nist-summarized/index.en.md

 ## Conclusion

-Workstations play a critical role in organizations, as they are often used to store and process sensitive information.
+Workstations play a critical role in organizations, as they're often used to store and process sensitive information.
 To minimize the risk of cyberattacks, organizations should follow NIST's guidance on securing workstations, which provides a comprehensive framework for protecting these devices and the sensitive information they contain.
 By implementing strong access controls, keeping software up-to-date, using antivirus software, enabling firewall protection, implementing data encryption, and regularly backing up data, organizations can help protect their workstations and sensitive information from cyber threats.